SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/MCP2_1.md

-Notes: - This is a small production to address the seeding issue in MCP2.0 (<https://cdcvs.fnal.gov/redmine/issues/23921>) - This production does not include the light simulation(#Notes--This-is-a-small-production-to-address-the-seeding-issue-in-MCP20-httpscdcvsfnalgovredmineissues23921--This-production-does-not-include-the-light-simulation)
+Notes: - This is a small production to address the seeding issue in MCP2.0 (<https://cdcvs.fnal.gov/redmine/issues/23921>) - This production does not include the light simulation
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------